vivesweb/seedlink_zejf/README.md

 **SeedLink → ZejfSeis Real-Time Bridge**

 A lightweight C daemon that connects to a remote SeedLink server as a client, decodes incoming MiniSEED records, and re-broadcasts the raw seismic samples in the ZejfSeis protocol format.
 This allows the [ZejfSeis](https://github.com/xspanger3770/ZejfSeis) visualization software to display real-time seismic waveforms from any SeedLink-compatible source.
+Tested in **Linux Ubuntu 24.04.4 LTS**.

 ---